Graduate Education, Leadership, and Counseling

 The department offers educational specialist degrees, master’s degrees, a doctoral degree, and certifications and endorsements in a variety of areas.
 These degree programs of study, their descriptions, and the certifications associated with them appear under programs and certificates.
 Course descriptions for each program can be found in this catalog and on the Registrar’s Office website.
 All programs require an application available from the Office of Graduate Admission.

-You may also apply as a special student in some programs.
-Students enrolled in graduate programs elsewhere or students seeking course work for professional development not leading to a degree, certification or endorsement from Rider University may take courses as a special student.
+You may also apply as a special standing student in some programs.
+Students enrolled in graduate programs elsewhere or students seeking course work for professional development not leading to a degree, certification or endorsement from Rider University may take courses as a special standing student.
 Apply to the Office of Graduate Admission.

-Mission Statement
+Mission and Vision Statement

 Admission Status